albachteng/CampaignDiary/_npcs/rogga.md

 name: Rogga
 place: Deep Roads
 ---
 This mysterious and unkempt dwarf has popped up along the party's path through Mondial too many times for it to be a coincidence.
-He seems to be much more powerful than he let on, seemingly capable of control over stone, earth and lightning.
+He seems to be much more powerful than he lets on, exhibiting control over stone, earth and lightning.
 He speaks in riddles, contradicts himself, and has even unceremoniously pushed Lem into a fiery pit.
 He has warned the party that he is "a bad friend, and a very good enemy."
-<br><br>
-The last time the party saw him, he seemed to be able to attack The Gentleman through the veil that separates The Weald from Mondial.